 To access our REST API, your system must be able to make outbound connections to

 api.pagerduty.com on TCP port 443.
 Our REST API only allows HTTPS connections; HTTP connections are not allowed for security.

 api.pagerduty.com usually resolve to multiple IPs as well, however these IPs will be different than the ones used for our Events API or webhooks.

 Webhooks are HTTP or HTTPS calls sent from PagerDuty to your web server on the IP and port of your choosing.
-The current list of IPs that our webhooks are sent from can be found by querying the A records for webhooks.pagerduty.com.
+The current list of IPs that our webhooks are sent from can be obtained via a HTTPS GET request to the following URL: